Exponentially Closed Fields and the Conjecture on Intersections with Tori: Some algebra of exponential fields

 \subsection{The free ELA-extension}

 In \cite{FPEF}, it is shown that certain countable partial E-fields have well-defined free ELA-extensions.
+(Recall that these are algebraically closed extension fields whose exponential map is surjective.)
 Here we prove the same conclusion replacing the countability and the other hypotheses with the single assumption of \vfk.

-Let $A$ be a subset of a partial E-field $F$.
-We write $\gen{A}_F$ for the smallest partial E-subfield of $F$ containing $A$, and $\gen{A}^{ELA}_F$ for the smallest partial E-subfield of $F$ containing $A$ which is closed under exponentiation, taking logarithms, and is relatively algebraically closed in $F$.
-In particular, if $F$ is an ELA-field then $\gen{A}^{ELA}_F$ is the smallest ELA-subfield of $F$ containing $A \cup \ker(F)$.